njseeto/portfolio/README.md

 I see technology as a tool to solve problems, believe writing code is better in pairs, and am eager to build valuable software for clientswhile learning with them along the way.

-Interested in health tech, AI, machine learning and neuroscience.
+Interested in health tech, cybersecurity and machine learning.

 -------------------     ----------------------------
 ### A quick outline of skills and contributions